rspec/rspec-rails/README.md

 For more information, see [cucumber scenarios for controller specs](https://www.relishapp.com/rspec/rspec-rails/docs/controller-specs).

-**Note:** To encourage more isolated testing, views are not rendered by default in controller specs.
-If you wish to assert against the contents of the rendered view in a controller spec, enable [render\_views](https://www.relishapp.com/rspec/rspec-rails/docs/controller-specs/render-views) or use a higher-level [request spec](#request-specs).
+**Note:** To encourage more isolated testing, *views are not rendered by default in controller specs*.
+If you are verifying discrete view logic, use a [view spec](#view-specs).
+If you are verifying the behavior of a controller and view together, consider a [request spec](#request-specs).
+You can use
+[render\_views](https://www.relishapp.com/rspec/rspec-rails/docs/controller-specs/render-views)
+if you must verify the rendered view contents within a controller spec.

 ## <a id="request-spec"></a>Request Specs